ThiagoBarbosaDev/ThiagoBarbosaDev/README.md

 ### About Me :

-- Graduated in Library Sciency and now trasitioning to web development.
+- Graduated in Library Science and now trasitioning to web development.
 - I use the MERN stack when doing fullstack development (Mongo/MySQL Express React Node).
 - I’m looking to collaborate/help on JavaScript, React and Redux.
 - I am fluent in portuguese 🇧🇷, english 🇺🇸 and I am fairly proficient in japanese 🇯🇵.
 I was looking into learning german but I am not a huge fan on how they concatenate their strings 😆.